NACA SHOWCASING ARTIST - WEST SATURDAY SPECIAL EVENT 2016

-The final project for Dr. Allister Longbottom’s Intro to Philosophy class is a team paper, but the one member tasked with submitting it has made a disastrous mistake and sent the, embarrassingly, wrong file.
+The final project for Dr. Allister Longbottom’s Intro to Philosophy class is a team paper, but the one member tasked with submitting it has made a disastrous mistake and sent an embarrassingly-wrong file: a prank paper mocking the professor.
 Nobody wants Dr. Longbottom to get the last (very maniacal) laugh.
 Your group has managed to solicit the aid of a helpful GA who offers to let you all into Dr. Longbottom’s office, overseeing your attempts to gain access to his computer and delete the offending file.
 You’ve only got 25 minutes before he’s back for office hours — his angriest time of the day.
 Can you do it?

 The Mystery on Mount Olympus

-When a group of you realize that you are descendants from the Greek Gods, you go to Mount Olympus to attempt a takeover.
-Charon, who is normally ferrying people across the River Styx in Hades, is lurking around while the gods are off crashing a festival.
+When a group of you realize that you are descendants of the Greek Gods, you go to Mount Olympus to attempt a takeover.
+Charon, who normally ferries people across the River Styx in Hades, is lurking around while the gods are off crashing a festival.
 With them out of the picture, Zeus’s lightning bolt is ripe for the taking.
-The precious object is imbued with all of Zeus’ power -- enough to install you all as the new 21st century Pantheon.
+The precious object is imbued with all of Zeus’ power—enough to install you all as the new 21st century Pantheon.
 If you win, Charon will expect a reasonable job up in Olympus for helping you.
-He is tired of being stuck in hell, so he wants you to win.
-But, if you need a hint you will have to bribe him with a gold coin . . .
+He’s tired of being stuck in hell, so he’s on your side.
+But if you need a hint, you will have to bribe him with a gold coin . . .
 Charon doesn’t work for free.
 You’ve got 25 minutes.
-Remember, . . . . the gods and goddesses have many combined hours of practice at turning humans into animals.
+And remember . . .
+The gods and goddesses have many combined hours of practice at turning humans into animals, so work fast.
 Let the games begin!

 COMING SOON – FALL 2017!